It's Easy to Enrol

 This course covers many types of gardens including: Historic, Formal, Oriental, Middle Eastern, Mediterranean, Coastal, Modern, Eclectic and other garden styles enabling the student to gain knowledge and draw inspiration from the most beautiful garden styles in the world.

-There are 10 lessons in this module as follows:
+There are 10 lessons in this course:

 1. Creating the Mood